The failed delivery rate refers to the percentage of orders for which Eshopbox attempted the delivery to the customer but failed to deliver.

 Failed delivery rate: This is calculated by dividing the failed delivery orders by the total number of orders.

-Failed delivery returns: These are the orders for which a return is created after it failed to deliver.
+Failed delivery returns rate: These are the orders for which a return is created after it failed to deliver.

 Awaiting action: These are the orders on which no action was taken, even after a failed delivery.